sartography/SpiffWorkflow/doc/bpmn/data.rst

    Data objects in a process

-If you step through this workflow, you'll see that the card number is not contained in the task data after the 'Enter Payment Info' has been completed.
+If you step through this workflow, you'll see that the card number is not contained in the task data after the 'Enter Payment Info' has been completed but is available to the 'Charge Customer' task later on.

 Running The Model
 *****************